-A student admitted to a particular BBA (Aviation Management) program will normally continue studying in that Program till the completion of the program.
+A student admitted to a particular Program of the BBA Program will normally continue studying in that Program till the completion of the program.
 However, the University reserves the right to provide the option for a change of Program, or not to provide the option for a change of Program at the end of 1st semester of the degree to eligible students in accordance with the rules framed by the University from time to time.

 - 11.1 Normally, only those students, who have passed all the Courses prescribed for the 1st Semester of the degree Program and obtained a CGPA of not less than 6.00 at the end of the first Semester, shall be eligible for consideration of a change of program. - 11.2 Change of Program, if provided, shall be made effective from the commencement of the 2nd Semester of the Degree Program.
 There shall be no provision for change of Program thereafter under any circumstances whatsoever. - 11.3 The student(s) provided with the change of program shall fully adhere to and comply with the Program Regulations and Curriculum of the concerned Program, the Fee Policy pertaining to that Program, and, all otherrules pertaining to the changed Program existing at the time. - 11.4 Change of program once made shall be final and binding on the student.
-No student shall be permitted, under any circumstances, to refuse the change of program offered. - 11.5 The eligible student may be allowed a change in Program, strictly in order of inter se merit, subject to the conditions given below: - 11.5.1 The actual number of students in the second semester in any particular program to which the transfer is to be made, should not exceed the sanctioned strength by more than 5%, and, - 11.5.2 The actual number of students in any program from which transfer is being sought does not fall below 75% of the total sanctioned intake. - 11.5.3 The process of change of program shall be completed on the first five (5) days of the Registration for the 2nd Semester.
+No student shall be permitted, under any circumstances, to refuse the change of program offered. - 11.5 The eligible student may be allowed a change in Program, strictly in order of inter se merit, subject to the conditions given below: - 11.5.1 The actual number of students in the second semester in any particular program to which the transfer is to be made, should not exceed the sanctioned strength by more than 5%, and, - 11.5.2 The actual number of students in any program from which transfer is being sought does not fall below 75% of the total sanctioned intake.

-- 12 Specific Regulations regarding Assessment and Evaluation (including the Assessment Details of NTCC Courses, Weightages of Continuous Assessment and End Term Examination for various Course Categories) - 12.1 The academic performance evaluation of a student in a Course shall be according to the University Letter Grading System based on the class performance distribution in the Course. - 12.2 Academic performance evaluation of every registered student in every Course registered by the student is carried out through various components of Assessments spread across the Semester.
+- 11.5.3 The process of change of program shall be completed on the first five (5) days of the Registration for the 2nd Semester. - 12 Specific Regulations regarding Assessment and Evaluation (including the Assessment Details of NTCC Courses, Weightages of Continuous Assessment and End Term Examination for various Course Categories) - 12.1 The academic performance evaluation of a student in a Course shall be according to the University Letter Grading System based on the class performance distribution in the Course. - 12.2 Academic performance evaluation of every registered student in every Course registered by the student is carried out through various components of Assessments spread across the Semester.
 The nature of components of Continuous Assessments and the weightage given to each component of Continuous Assessments (refer Clause 12.5 of Academic Regulations) shall be clearly defined in the Course Plan for every Course, and approved by the DAC. - 12.3 Format of the End-Term examination shall be specified in the Course Plan. - 12.4 Grading is the process of rewarding the students for their overall performance in each Course.
-The University follows the system of Relative Grading with statistical approach to classify the students based on the relative performance of the students registered in the concerned Course except in the following cases: - Non-Teaching Credit Courses (NTCC) - Courses with a class strength less than 30
+The University follows the system of Relative Grading with statistical approach to classify the students based on the relative performance of the students registered in the concerned Course except in the following cases: - Non-Teaching Credit Courses (NTCC) - Courses with a class strength less than 30 performance distribution in the concerned Course.
+These Letter Grades not only indicate a qualitative assessment of the student's performance but also carry a quantitative (numeric) equivalent called the Grade Point.